dhruvmehtaaa/GNR629-Client/README.md

-# Angular Geospatial Data Web Client
+# Geospatial Data Web Client

-This Angular project provides a web client to access and retrieve geospatial data from WMS/WFS/WCS servers.
+This project was done as part of the course GNR629 at IIT Bombay and provides a web client to access and retrieve geospatial data from WMS/WFS/WCS servers.
 It allows users to send various requests to a server (e.g., GetCapabilities, GetMap) and display the response, including both the XML response document and parsed values.
 Additionally, it supports displaying multiple layers on top of each other and includes a base layer such as Open Street Maps.

 ## Functionality